agalbourdin/more-minify/README.md

 All your CSS and JS files will automatically be minified and concatenated.

 Minified files are stored in `public/minify/`.
-Delete files in this folder to regenerate the cache.
+Delete files in this directory to regenerate the cache.